Sepero/xchat_auto_ghost/README.md

 Instructions for installing this plugin should be found on this page. http://xchat.org/faq/#q218

-I am not well experienced in writing xchat plugins, and the hook method used in this plugin may be improved upon.
 Any suggestions, comments, forks, or emails are appreciated. sepero 111 @ gmail . com